aeternity/tutorials/forgae-shape-vue-command.md

 forgae deploy
 ```

-The **deploy** command help developers run their deployment scripts for aeternity proejcts.
+The **deploy** command help developers run their deployment scripts for aeternity projects.
 The deploy script is scaffolded in deployment folder.
 We can see the ```ToDoManager.aes``` contract in contracts folder.
 ```
 ├── contracts
     └── ToDoManager.aes